-My name is Tamara Jennings and I am a junior at Colony Hills High School.
-I applied and have been selected to spend my senior year living with a family in Brazil through YFU USA (Youth For Understanding).
-Since Portuguese is not taught in my high school and only in a few colleges, this is a once in a lifetime opportunity to become fluent in the language and immerse myself in the culture of Brazil.
-I would like to have a career in international business and believe that knowledge of other cultures is important to succeed in this field.
+My name is (Your Name Here) and I am a (your high school class) at (High School Name) High School.
+I applied and have been selected to spend my senior year living with a family in (Exchange Country) through YFU USA (Youth For Understanding).
+Since (Language Spoken) is not taught in my high school and only in a few colleges, this is a once in a lifetime opportunity to become fluent in the language and immerse myself in the culture of (Exchange Country) I would like to have a career in (field of your choice) and believe that knowledge of other cultures is important to succeed in this field

-The tuition for the year program to Brazil is \$.
-This includes international and domestic airfare, assistance with visas, placement with a screened host family in Brazil, language instruction, and support services 24 hours a day.
+The tuition for the year program to (Exchange Country) is \$(Tuition Cost).
+This includes international and domestic airfare, assistance with visas, placement with a screened host family in (Exchange Country), language instruction, and support services 24 hours a day.
 If your company is able to contribute any amount possible, it would greatly aid my situation.
 I should let you know that although donations to YFU USA are tax deductible, a specific donation on my behalf will not be tax deductible.

 I have completed the admissions process and paid an enrollment fee of \$500.
-My parents can contribute \$500 in addition to the \$500 enrollment fee.
-I have a job as a waitress after school and on weekends and hope to save at least \$2000.
-I must pay the full tuition by April 1, 2014.
+My parents can contribute \$XX in addition to the \$XX enrollment fee.
+I have a job as a waitress after school and on weekends and hope to save at least \$XX.
+I must pay the full tuition by April 1, 20XX.